kaylagordon/palettePickerBackend/README.md

 This is used by our front-end application [colorPicker](https://github.com/kaylaewood/colorPickerFrontend).

 ## Setup
-- Clone this repo and run npm install
+- Clone this repo and run `npm install` in your terminal
-- Run the server by using nodemon server.js
+- Run the server by entering `nodemon server.js`

 The server will run on `http://localhost:3001` locally, and `http://palettepickerapp.herokuapp.com/api/v1` on Heroku.